Nursing is a practice-based profession where students need to meet clinical standards and be accountable for their practice.

 Nursing practicums (experiential education) provides the essential link to the theoretical learning from the classroom to real life.
 Practicums enable students to apply the knowledge in the clinical setting to further psychomotor skill development, clinical reasoning and problem solving, as well as communication and leadership skills.
 These are foundational to both the art and science of nursing.

-At Brock University, our nursing students are exposed to the reality of patient care through a 12-week practicum in an acute care setting during the winter semester of year one.
+At Brock University, our nursing students are exposed to the reality of patient care through practicum in an acute care setting during the winter semester of year one.
 As students are introduced to acute care nursing, they begin to bridge the foundational theoretical knowledge and skills learned in the classroom and laboratory with real people in the care setting.

 An important aspect of our program is that each practicum has a companion theoretical nursing course designed to prepare the nursing student about the many different nursing care settings.
 For example, all Brock University nursing students have a clinical experience in maternal-child nursing in second year.
 This experience explores the range of care for young families in the hospital such as labour and delivery, special care nursery, and pediatrics.
-The rotation also focuses on community experiences such as Midwife Clinics, Early Years Centres, and Day Care Centres to understand the community supports available to young families.
+The rotation has focused on community experiences such as Midwife Clinics, Early Years Centres, and Day Care Centres to understand the community supports available to young families.

 Brock University nursing students also have a mandatory rotation in mental health where students are exposed to acute or community mental health care and mental health for the senior population through a clinical rotation in a long term care facility.
 Given the aging demographics in the Niagara Region, it is important that our future nurses have clinical experience in gerontology and dementia care.